AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 * **[!UICONTROL Layers list]**: Lists the name of layers in the template.
 To select a layer, select its name in the Layers list.
 The Layers list offers tools for adding effects to layers, deleting layers, reordering layers, and parameterizing layers.
 See [Work with layers](#working-with-layers).

-* **[!UICONTROL Layer Properties area]**: Offers tools for changing the background color, opacity, size, and position of a layer, as well as the background color, opacity, and size of the canvas.
+* **[!UICONTROL Layer Properties area]**: This area offers tools for changing the background color, opacity, size, and position of a layer.
+You can also change the background color, opacity, and size of the canvas.
 You can also adjust shadow and glow effects.
 See [Work with layers](#working-with-layers).

 ## Create image layers {#creating-image-layers}